 Here is an excellent British Pathe newsreel of the film's premiere, with very many people shown who were associated with the Dams Raid, including Eve, Guy Gibson's widow.
 Martin Shaw's analysis of the Dams Raid and the film can be seen here.

-The Wellington aircraft used in the film has been moved from the RAF Museum at Hendon and is now (November 2014) benefiting from extensive restoration work at the Sir Michael Beetham facilities, Royal Air Force Museum at Cosford.
-There are occasional 'open days' at the workshops, the next one being scheduled for November 12th-18th 2018; I will be there with my Losses Database and wouod be happy to meet correspondents and answer any queries I can.
+The Wellington aircraft used in the film has been moved from the RAF Museum at Hendon and is still (November 2019) benefiting from extensive restoration work at the Sir Michael Beetham facilities, Royal Air Force Museum at Cosford.
+There are occasional 'open days' at the workshops, the next one being scheduled for November 2020; I will be there with my Losses Database and would be happy to meet correspondents and answer any queries I can.